oeg-upm/llm4oe-slr/README.md

    - Peer-reviewed status
    - Abstract relevance to LLM-based ontology engineering
     This resulted in **46 papers**.
-    After further inspection, **12 papers were excluded** due to lack of alignment with our scope or some were grouped with prior approaches, subsequently excluded because they overlapped.(marked with strike through in the spreadsheet), leading to **34 final included papers**.
+    After further inspection, **10 papers were excluded** due to lack of alignment with our scope (marked with strike through in the spreadsheet), leading to **36 final included papers**.

 5. **Final Inclusion**
-   These **34 papers** form the core dataset for downstream analysis.
+   These **36 papers** form the core dataset for downstream analysis.
-   From them, we extracted **46 LLM-based OE studies**, summarized across the ontology development pipeline.
+   From them, we extracted **49 LLM-based OE studies**, summarized across the ontology development pipeline.

 ---